 Next step: Choose what you think are your two very best songs.
 Often you're allowed time for two songs, but sometimes only one.
-Have at least two prepared; three in case you think if you get really nervous you won't be able to hit the high notes on that one song that's really just a little out of your range, but you absolutely love it and have to play it.
+Have at least two prepared; three in case you get really nervous and know you won't be able to hit the high notes on that one song that's really just a little out of your range but it's your favorite and you want to play it.
 And practice, practice, practice, 'til you're performing them like a pro in your dreams.

-- Your TUNER (if you have perfect pitch, nevermind, but if you're like most of us and you don't, have no shame about using these handy digital lifesavers--practice tuning by ear though, so you're not completely dependent on them if the batteries die or other unforseen problems arise) I'll write a bit about tuners in a future hub, so stayed tuned....;
+- Your TUNER.
+If you have perfect pitch, nevermind, but if you're like most of us and you don't, have no shame about using these handy digital lifesavers.
+Do practice tuning by ear though, so you're not completely dependent on them if the batteries die or other unforseen problems arise.

-- Your CHEAT SHEET of your lyrics and/or music if you think you just can't perform without it in front of you, or if you know when you get nervous, everything you've ever known drops out of your brain like an avalanche;
+- Your CHEAT SHEET of your lyrics and chords if you think you just can't perform without them in front of you, or if you know when you get nervous, everything you've ever known and learned falls right out of your head.
+Just bring them, you never know.

-- Your CAPO and PICKS, if you use either (more on capos in a future hub);
+- Your CAPO and PICKS, if you use either.

 - A pack of EXTRA STRINGS, just in case that horrifying thing happens the first time you play: a broken string!
-Practice changing your strings so it's not a catastrophe if it does happen.
-Take every opportunity to build up your confidence any way you can--even feeling confident about changing your strings will help.
-I can almost guarantee you WILL need to change your strings in front of an audience at some point in time if you follow the performing songwriter path;
+Practice changing your strings so it's not a catastrophe if it does happen, and it will at some point.
+Don't panic.
+It takes time to learn how to change strings smoothly and properly.
+I like this video that takes you step-by-step through the tuning process with some extra pointers. (https://youtu.be/QmzNnzu1zLI).
+When I started out, the only way you could learn was to take a lesson, or hang out with better musicians and sneak a glance or humbly ask for a pointer--only to discover that everyone does it differently.
+Now you can access a myriad of videos and decide which way works best for you.
+Take every opportunity to build up your confidence any way you can.
+Feeling confident about changing your strings will help.
+I can almost guarantee you WILL need to change your strings in front of an audience at some point in time if you follow the performing songwriter path.

+And ... then there's your outfit.
 Wear clothes you're completely comfortable in, that reflect your personality.
-Don't add to your stress level by wearing those fabulous 2 inch spiked-heel pumps you've never walked in before tonight, or those awesome leather pants that are just a little too tight.
-Yes, you may have a lovely package, but you want the audience to listen to your SONG not stare at your crotch.
+Don't add to your stress level by wearing those fabulous 2 inch spiked-heel pumps you've never walked in before tonight, or those uber tight jeans.
+Yes, gents, you may have a lovely package, but you want the audience to listen to your SONG not stare at your crotch.
 Well, then again, whatever it takes to get someone to pay attention, aye?
 My point: be comfortable in your clothes and appearance so you can concentrate on your performance--and the audience can too.

 AFTER THE OPEN MICS

 I sang my first original tune out in public with my first guitar when I was 17 years old, using a fake ID to get into the bar.
-That was quite a few years back, and two CDs and hundreds or performances later, I can tell you it's a great learning experience, is filled with amazing moments, and is one of the most challenging journeys you could possibly choose.
+That was quite a few years back when I first started down the performing songwriter path.
+Two CDs and many performances later, I can tell you it's a great learning experience filled with both difficult and amazing moments, and it's one of the most challenging journeys you could possibly choose.
 It's such a thrill like no other to perform your original material, sing it out strong to a room full of receptive listeners.
 When I'm performing, I feel like there's nowhere else I'd rather be than right there doing just that.
 My mind is connected to my heart and the audience and the rhythm and pulse and soul of life.
 There's nothing like it when it all comes together.
 That's what's kept me performing all my life (certainly not the money--we'll get to that later).
 There's really nothing like it.

 If that's how you feel, too, after performing at open mics and writing what you believe are the best songs you can write, it's time to branch out.
 I found two or three paths that eventually led to more gigs, and were great ways to step into a bigger spotlight--without having to beg and/or pay people to come see you!
 (Well, you might have to do that on occasion, too, but better not to start out that way.)

 First, networking is key.
 Meeting other musicians who are more established than you (meaning, not just starting out) and performing somewhat regularly to their own group of fans can lead to an opening spot at their next gig, if they like your material and you.
-An opening act might be asked to play two or three songs, or a full 20-30 minute set.
-Learn some interesting cover tunes that fit your musical style if you need to fill out your playlist (add to your original tunes, if you haven't yet written enough that are up to par).
-I'm not talking opening up for some major national act, here, just a more established singer-songwriter, or a trio or group that has a similar sound to your music and a local fanbase of some kind.
+Of course, during this pandemic this means live online gigs through various platforms.
+But in general, an opening act might be asked to play two or three songs, or a full 20-30 minute set.
+I suggest learning some interesting cover tunes that fit your musical style if you need to fill out your playlist (add to your original tunes, if you haven't yet written enough that are up to par).
+I'm not talking opening up for some major national act, of course, just a more established singer-songwriter, or a trio or group that has a similar sound to your music and a local fanbase of some kind.

 Another good way to join the scene is to network with local venues and musicians who play or produce Songwriters-in-the-Round type nights.
 These gigs usually spotlight three or four singer-songwriters who take turns playing songs.
 You may get to play as few as three songs, or as many as five or six, depending on the number of performers and how long the night goes.
 They'll want to hear your music first, so you'll need to consider recording three or four of your songs at some point.
-Doesn't have to be anything fancy, just a basic recording studio, recording you playing live, is fine.
+Doesn't have to be anything fancy, just a basic home studio recording of you playing live is fine, if the sound quality is good.
 You want a clear and clean recording that showcases your best performing effort, not something with a million overdubs and a full rock band or orchestra (unless you're bringing them with you).
-Again, network with other musicians--one or more of them may have a simple home recording set-up with Pro Tools or a more basic software.
-A decent mike, a decent computer, a burned CD and you're on your way.
-Make sure the CD plays in all types of CD players (not just computers) before you begin handing them out.
+Again, network with other musicians--I guarantee one or more of them have a simple home recording studio set-up.
+A decent mike, a not too live space (meaning the sound doesn't go bouncing off the walls and floors), a decent computer, convert to an mp3 and you're on your way.

-Today there's also a burgeoning House Concert circuit with branches across the United States.
-Look into local House Concerts and attend some.
-Sometimes they're advertised in local newspapers, but more often they're word-of-mouth or found online (such as: http://www.concertsinyourhome.com/ or http://www.houseconcerts.com/venue.php or http://www.house-concerts.org/index2.asp in CO--I've no connections to any of them, but they feature some wonderful artists--google for more leads).
+There's also a burgeoning House Concert circuit (pre and post pandemic) which branches out across the United States.
+Look into local house concerts and attend some.
+Sometimes they're advertised in local newspapers, but more often they're word-of-mouth or found online.
 Introduce yourself to the host/s and let them know you're a performing singer-songwriter, too.
 Ask how you can help out, as well.
-House Concerts are a big production to host, and most often, there is no pay involved (for the hosts, though sometimes money is collected at the door and split among that night's performers--be sure and find out how they work it).
+House concerts are a big production to host, and most often, there is no pay involved (for the hosts, though sometimes money is collected at the door and split among that night's performers--be sure and find out how they work it).
 People who sponsor house concerts are often huge music fans and performers themselves, with passion and heart, who wish to create a supportive community for performing songwriters to play their material, and try out new songs.
 They may be especially receptive to new artists.
 Share your passion and let the best of you shine when networking.
 Always attend as an audience member first to see if it's a place you feel comfortable.

 Listen closely to what each venue or host requires each artist to submit for consideration: A headshot photo?
-A demo CD?
-Can you submit your songs and information digitally online via email or provide a link to your MySpace (or similar) page (if you have one--a must these days)?
-Do you need to mail these items via post?
+An online video or audio clip?
+Can you submit your songs and information digitally online via email or provide a link to your website (if you have one--a must these days)?
 Do they require a video?
-(Lordy, you hope not--those are a little more involved than simple demo tapes and can cost a lot more if you want a decent product.
-Not the way you want to go for your first few appearances when you're still getting your feet wet, especially if you're on a tight budget.
-Though again, networking can bring some unexpected opportunities your way, such as someone who has a little video recording setup who would be willing to help you out.)
 Start simple if you can.
-Know what's required and go with the easiest gigs first.
+Know what's required and go with the easiest-to-get gigs first.

 MONEY?
 WHAT MONEY?